scepter914/carrot-vision-rs/carrot_image_utils/README.md

 ## History

 - For new release
+- v0.1.8
+  - Fix to_rect function
 - v0.1.7
-  - [Caution!
-Change interface] Refactor whole parts in this crate to use trait feature
+  - [Caution!]
+Refactor whole parts in this crate to use trait feature
 - v0.1.6
   - Move repository
 - v0.1.5
   - Fix the bug of function from gray image to binary image
-  - [Caution!
-Change interface] Refactor whole parts in this crate to use trait feature
+  - [Caution!]
+Refactor whole parts in this crate to use trait feature
 - v0.1.4
   - Add concat library
   - Refactor RGBThreshold